 Basic First Aid and CPR (unless already certified) $85.00

 Transit Police do not provide reimbursement for any costs.
 Please note, at any point during the process your application can be removed for failure to successfully complete any part of the recruiting process.

-If you are successful with your application and offered a position as a CSO with Transit Police, you will be sworn in and enter into 10 weeks of paid training, followed by seven weeks of field training.
+If you are successful with your application and offered a position as a CSO with Transit Police, you will be sworn in and enter into 17 weeks of paid training including 10 weeks in a classroom and seven weeks of field training.

 If you think you have the necessary skills required to become a Community Safety Officer, fill out our Community Safety Officer Application form and follow the instructions.